-Your patient navigator is your partner
+Your nurse navigator is your partner

 Your path to recovery begins now.
 And you’ll always have someone by your side.
-Before you have your first treatment consultation, you’ll be paired with a patient navigator whose job is to make life better for cancer patients.
+Before you have your first treatment consultation, you’ll be paired with a nurse navigator whose job is to make life better for cancer patients.

 Your navigator will be your regular point of contact.
 He or she will guide you and your family through the health care experience while explaining medical information, supporting your choices and removing barriers to timely care.
 In addition to helping you with cancer treatment, your navigator can connect you with services for:

 - Transportation options and more

 Committed to your health and well-being